Kalin Schoephoerster, founder of KShep Creative.

 Creativity with Intention

-Creativity is more than design flair—it’s the ability to craft tailored, innovative solutions that engage learners and make complex ideas accessible.
+Creativity is more than visual polish.
+It is the ability to craft tailored solutions that engage learners, simplify complexity, and make the work feel worth doing.